Szybet/niAudio/inkbox.md

 & Create a symlink to your cloned repo from `/home/build/inkbox/kernel/`.
 The script getting busybox is static

-* whot to modify to make it work for the nia? this is the most important step, this will show whot inkbox needs and will be helpfull for porting to other devices. the things i know:
+\* what to modify to make it work for the nia? this is the most important step, this will show what inkbox needs and will be helpfull for porting to other devices. the things i know:
 ```
 oopback device support, FUSE, squashFS and other things